CoreLogic: 1.11 Million Homeowners with Negative Equity in Q2 2023

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Maine to supplement state, tribal and local recovery efforts in the areas affected by a severe storm and flooding from April 30, 2023 – May 1, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Louisiana to supplement state, tribal and local response efforts in areas affected by the Highway 113 Fire beginning August 30, 2023 and continuing.
+The following areas have been approved for assistance:

 Public Assistance: